AdnaneKhan/Cacheract/README.md

 Cacheract supports GitHub-hosted Linux ARM and x64 runners.
 Due to configuration and permission differences, Cacheract does not operate on self-hosted runners, Windows, or macOS runners.
 Supporting MacOS and Windows GitHub hosted runners is an area for future research - the main hurdle is writing a binary that can extract the secrets from the `Runner.Worker` memory without any preconditions or pausing the process.

+## Quick Start

+1. Clone the Cacheract repository: `git clone https://github.com/adnaneKhan/cacheract`
+2. Update `src/config.ts` and configure the `REPLACEMENTS` (URLs or Base64 encoded files), along with the `DISCORD_WEBHOOK`.
+You can set custom cache keys and versions here as well.
+3. Run `npm build` to build Cacheract.
+It will be in `dist/bundle.js`.
+4. Leverage any privileged code execution within a repository by running `node bundle.js`.
+Currently, Cacheract DOES NOT support piping the file into `node` due to the self-insertation mechanism.
+You must save it to disk otherwise it will not be able to poison future caches with itself.

 ## What Does Cacheract Do?

 Cacheract works by overwriting the `action.yml` file for subsequent actions used within the pipeline to point to malicious, trojanized code.
 For this proof-of-concept, it targets `actions/checkout`, as most pipelines that use caching also check out code.